frankjoshua/pocket_bot_arduino_lib/README.md

 #PocketBot
 http://pocketbot.io

+You can get the Android app at https://play.google.com/store/apps/details?id=com.tesseractmobile.pocketbot

 Arduino interface for Android PocketBot app

 This is an arduino library that is meant to be used to receive messages from the PocketBot Android app.